bmatsuo/lark/docs/lua.md

 Passed the first argument of a task function, return the pattern that matched the task name if any.

+###lark.get_param(ctx, param, [default])

+Passed the first argument of a task function and a parameter name, return the parameter value given when the task was invoked.
+If no value was specified explicity with the invokation then default is returned.

 ###lark.environ()

 Return a table containing a copy of all environment variables for the process.